marcelokkruger/importspanner/README.md

 data_file | Path of csv input data file head_file | If the header exists in the CSV, set the option to true to disregard it schema_file | Path of schema file describing the input data file

+# Example

+In the example folder, there are 3 files that will help you with your first import into Spanner.

+* person.ddl: This file contains the code for creating the table.
+This code must be run first in Spanner.
+The import does not create the table; it must be previously created.
+* person.schema: This is the schema of the data that will be imported.
+The application will read this schema file, and for each column listed in it, it will convert the data read from person.csv.
+The schema file is always organized as follows: the first column is the name of the field in the data file, and the second column is the data type.
+* person.csv: Data files are always separated by commas.